lymanzhang/mdsj/README.md

 MDSJ – Multidimensional Scaling for Java (clone of defunct project)

 This repository is a copy of content that is no longer hosted at http://algo.uni-konstanz.de/software/mdsj/ skyebend is *not* the author of this package.
+Hosted here under the terms of Creative Commons License "by-nc-sa" 3.0.
+Much of this content was recovered from the internet archive https://web.archive.org/web/20180719063437/http://algo.uni-konstanz.de/software/mdsj/

-MDSJ is a free Java library for Multidimensional Scaling (MDS).
+## MDSJ is a free Java library for Multidimensional Scaling (MDS).

 It is a free, non-graphical, self-contained, lightweight implementation of basic MDS algorithms and intended to be used both as a standalone application and as a building block in Java based data analysis and visualization software.